 Living Room Colour Schemes: Silver Living Room

-Cool with a dash of pretty, this urban living room by Wendy Labrum proves that bold colours can be serene too.
-The combination of electric blue and a splash of cranberry works beautifully against the purple-tinged greys of the metallic wallpaper and the silver pod-like coffee tables are absolutely perfect.
+Cool with a dash of pretty, this urban room by Wendy Labrum proves that bold living room colours can be serene too.
+The colour combination of electric blue and a splash of cranberry works beautifully against the purple-tinged greys of the metallic wallpaper and the silver pod-like coffee tables are absolutely perfect.

 Image Credit: Brendan Wong